How Many Grams In a Pound?

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 One pound is equal to 453.592 grams.
-That’s a lot of numbers, right?
-So you’ll often see that shortened to 453 grams.
-But, if you remember from grade school math class when the first number after a decimal point is five or higher, we typically round up, so you can also use 454 grams
+That’s a lot of numbers!
+So, we usually round it to 453 grams.
+But, if you remember from school, when the first number after a decimal is five or higher, we round up.
+That means you can also use 454 grams.

-This conversion from grams to pounds works on anything you’re measuring by weight, be it flour, vegan milk, or chocolate chips.
-Remember that old riddle, which weighs more: a pound of feathers or a pound of bricks?
+This conversion works for anything you measure by weight, like flour, vegan milk, or dairy-free chocolate chips.
+Remember that old riddle: which weighs more, a pound of feathers or a pound of bricks?
 A pound is a pound!

 The Imperial System